PacktPublishing/Containers-for-Developers-Handbook/Chapter13/Readme.md

     targetRevision: main
 ```

-A copy of this faile is included in the Chapter13/ArgoCD/Applications directory, [minikube-simplestlab.yaml](ArgoCD/Applications/minikube-simplestlab.yam).
+A copy of this YAML is included in the Chapter13/ArgoCD/Applications directory, [minikube-simplestlab.yaml](ArgoCD/Applications/minikube-simplestlab.yam).

 In this YAML file we declare:
 - __destination__: